 Day 1 (Friday)

-9:00 AM--CLASSROOM INSTRUCTION BLOCK: In this segment you will be given an understanding of basic ballistics, muzzle velocity and trajectory, ballistic coefficient, bullet sectional density, etc. Basic wind reading techniques and a simple formula for calculating windage values will be covered.
-We will also go over the basics of rifle scope construction, proper sight picture (parallax and crescent shadow issues), the importance of keeping the scope level during long range shooting, and some tips for mounting the scope to the receiver, as well as simple modifications you can make to most any bolt action rifle to improve accuracy for those interested.
+10:15 AM--CLASSROOM INSTRUCTION BLOCK: In this segment you will be given an understanding of basic ballistics, muzzle velocity and trajectory, ballistic coefficient, etc. Pertinent exterior ballistics will be covered as well.
+Basic wind reading techniques and a simple formula for calculating windage values will be covered.
+We will also go over the basics of rifle scope construction, proper sight picture (parallax and crescent shadow issues), the importance of keeping the scope level during long range shooting, and some tips for mounting the scope to the receiver, as well as simple modifications (if requested) you can make to most any bolt action rifle to improve accuracy.
 MOA (minute of angle) and milliradian (mil) measurements will be discussed.
 Please take plenty of notes during this session, as you'll likely have questions later on...

 LUNCH BREAK: It is best to bring a lunch with you.
-Pick it up at the Subway in Bland, VA where we rally before heading to the range.
+Either pack some bread and cold cuts for sandwiches, or pick up a cold sandwich from a local Subway (for instance) prior to meeting for the classroom portion of the course at 10:00am.
 You'll eat during the class, we don't stop for lunch! :) Bring plenty of water as well.

 At the range...
 We will continue evaluating individual sighting systems on each shooter's rifle, determining the best way to employ that particular scoped rifle for shooting long range.
 If your scope has what are known to be repeatable turret adjustments, you will go that route and you'll be "dialing" for distance for your long range shots.
 During these stages, we will begin putting together a trajectory chart for your rifle and load.
-In the case of a shooter using reticle holds, he will be taught where on his turret to find zeroed ranges at 100 yard increments out to 1000 yards, and he will chart the hold over or hold under for ranges in between. (note: many from the hut hut brigade will more or less turn their noses up at this technique, but it worked for the Marines in Viet Nam, and it'll still work here... so lighten up Francis... :) ... remember, our goal is to teach people to use what they already have, and knowledge of fixed zero points with hold-offs logged and committed to memory will come in handy if/when one has to employ a scope which is not "dial friendly."
+In the case of a shooter using reticle holds, he will be taught where on the turret to find zeroed ranges at 100 yard increments out to 1000 yards, and he will chart the hold over or hold under for ranges in between by sketching the reticle and noting holdover points. note: many from the hut-hut brigade will more or less turn their noses up at this technique, but it worked for the Marines in Viet Nam, and it'll still work here... so lighten up Francis... :) ... remember, our goal is to teach people to use what they already have, and knowledge of fixed zero points with hold-offs logged and committed to memory will come in handy if/when one has to employ a scope which is not "dial friendly."

 End of Day 1: We will evaluate the performance of each shooter, and the data that he or she has recorded.
 We will determine at this time if there are any points that need to be clarified for anyone, or if there are any equipment issues that need resolving.
-We should have data and wind call plans for every rifle out to 600 yards or farther by the end of Day 1.
+We should have data and wind call plans for every rifle out to 600 yards or a bit farther by the end of the first day.

 Day 2 (Saturday)

-9:00 AM until 11:00 AM--CLASSROOM: We will meet at the designated classroom area and go over what we've learned from the previous day.
+10:00am until approximately 11:30pm--CLASSROOM: We will meet at the designated classroom area and go over what we've learned from the previous day.
 Much of the discussion and instruction from the Saturday morning session will be dictated by questions and issues that have come up from the Friday range sessions.
 More in depth information will be offered as to handloading for optimal accuracy, and we will cover some basic modifications you can do to your rifle to get the most accuracy out of it.
 You will learn about bullet spin drift and the Coriolis effect as well.
 Rifle and scope options for those considering better equipment will be discussed.
-A brief description of the "ready rifle" will be given (more on the ready rifle later)... we do realize that shooters will have various questions and concerns, and they'll want to have those matters addressed.
-This 2 hour block of time will be useful for such issues.
+Angle shots will also be covered.

-Stop to order lunch at 11:30 AM and head back to the range...
-Shooters will engage targets at ranges from 200 yards all the way to 1100 yards.
+Again, you will have your lunch ready to take to the range prior to the morning classroom session.
+We go straight to the range from the classroom.
+Shooters will engage targets at ranges from around 400 yards all the way to 1200 yards.
 The notes taken from the previous day will be invaluable for this session.
 Spotters will need to be sharp, ensuring that each shooter has the benefit of accurately called shots so that follow up shots after misses will hit the target.
 Shooters will understand that near misses with accurate follow up shots are often the norm when shooting at targets at long ranges.
+A military sniper who did not have a book for sale said: "There have been a lot more enemy killed with the second shot, than the first."
 The venue where we shoot is difficult (to say the least) for accurately predicting the wind's effect on the first shot.
 If you're accustomed to shooting in widespread, flat arenas, you're going to be surprised at how the wind works in hill country; much of what works in other geographical areas will not work here--and you often don't find out what the wind is actually doing "way out yonder" until you've fired your first shot.
 It can be a humbling experience for even the most seasoned competition shooter.

-Noon until 4:30 PM... we will begin with a debriefing of each shooter, addressing particular concerns.
+11:00AM until 3:00 PM... we will begin with a debriefing of each shooter, addressing particular concerns.
 Shooters will be encouraged to ask whatever questions they have, with a realization that many others in the class may be wondering the same thing--so there are no "stupid" questions--you're paying for the information, and YOU are a primary part of ensuring that you get your money's worth.
 So don't be shy with the questions, you will likely help others by asking for help yourself.
 During this last phase of the course, each shooter will be encouraged to work on the skills he or she has had the most difficulty with up until this point.
 One on one instructional accommodations will be made wherever possible.
 If you need more work with the actual rifle, we'll do that... if you're not clear about trajectory or wind drift issues, we'll cover that.
 So be ready in this last afternoon of range time to assist us in bringing you up to speed on whatever points you may remain unclear on.
+Please note that with rare exceptions we finish shooting at 2:50PM and use the remaining half hour of the day for follow up discussion, Q&A, etc.

 Please realize that the introductory course is just that, introductory.
 More in depth and even individualized courses can be undertaken at future dates...
-However, if you pay close attention to what is being taught, and are mindful to follow the instructions you are given, you will come away from the introductory course with the ability to hit targets out to 1000 yards.
+However, if you pay close attention to what is being taught, and are mindful to follow the instructions you are given, you will come away from the introductory course with the ability to hit targets out to 1000 yards and in some cases even farther.
 The introductory course will provide the foundation on which you can build further knowledge of shooting long range, and many of you will be able to do this on your own, at ranges perhaps more local to where you live.

-For this foundational two day course the price will be $340.00...
-This introductory fee may increase slightly in the coming year, but our goal is to keep the cost to about HALF of what other schools charge.
+For this foundational two day course the price will be $400.00...
 We are not endeavoring to get rich doing this; we're doing it because we truly wish to share this knowledge with as many riflemen as possible.
 So long as our equipment expenses are covered, and we earn a reasonable amount for our time and attention, we'll be happy. :)

 PAYMENT: If paying by credit card, the course must be paid for in advance of your arrival unless other arrangements are made (just email us).
 MasterCard, Visa, and Paypal are accepted.
 If you prefer to bring cash, you can bring payment with you when you come.
 Course fees are non-refundable, but if you cannot make a particular session after you've pre-paid, you can enroll in another course at a later date.
 Also, please note that the credit card companies charge us around 4 percent to process a payment, so we will need to add 4 percent to the invoice total when we send it to you, if you're paying by credit card.
-Please request an invoice to pay by credit card no less than 10 days BEFORE your class is scheduled.
-Failure to pay the invoice within 5 days of class date (unless other arrangements are agreed upon) may result in your reservation being forfeited.
+We normally ask for a small deposit to hold the dates, and do not take full payment in advance of the class. (email for details).

 CONTACT INFO >>>>> email firstname.lastname@example.org